bpangburn/swingset/SwingSet/readme.txt

 8. JavaBean support for all major components
 9. Formatted fields for various types like currency, percent, SSN, date etc.

-For SwingSet 1.0.0-PR3 (Preview Release 3) added extra functions to SSDBNav interface to give more control to the programmer to create to different events on the DataNavigator.
-New classes have been added in the formatting package for currency, percent, date, timestamp etc. A new package has been added but the work is in progress on this classes.

-The following tasks remain to be done prior to the release of SwingSet 1.0.0-RC1 (Release Candidate 1):
-1. Bean property editors of some sort for connection/rowset/column properties.
-2. JavaDoc & examples for new formatting components.
-3. Integration of the formatting classes into SSDataGrid.
-4. Deprecation of the formatting related methods in SSTextField.
-5. Finalizing the API for classes in the helpers package

 More information on SwingSet is available from: http://swingset.sourceforge.net and